karmamonster/hello-world/README.md

 # hello-world
 =============

-To whom it may concern,

-Karmamonster here, I like anything and everything.
-(Of, course!).
-I've tried many other peoples cooking and I find mine to be far more superior to theirs.
 First repository. hello-world. a short description.
+To whom it may concern, I like anything and everything (Of, course).
+I've compared my cooking to nother people's cooking and have found mine to be far mor superior to theirs.